Ninette de Valois: Awards

 Ninette de Valois received the Bronze award presented for services to Ballet from the Irish Catholic Stage Guild in 1949.
 She was the first recipient of the Royal Academy of Dance Queen Elizabeth II Coronation Award in 1953–1954.
 She was made Honorary Fellow of the Royal Academy of Dance on 19 July 1963 and of the Imperial Society of Teachers of Dancing on 8 March 1964 In 1964 she received the Royal Society of Arts Albert Medal and in 1974, the Praemium Erasmianum Foundation Erasmus Prize.
 The Queen Elizabeth II Silver Jubilee Medal was awarded on 7 June 1977 and the Royal Opera House Long Service medal in 1979.

 She received the Critics' Circle Award for Distinguished Service to the Arts in 1989 and the Society of London Theatre Laurence Olivier Award Special Award in 1992.

 In the United States, she received the Dance Theatre of Harlem Emergence Award on 27 July 1981.

-Honoris causa degrees
+Honorary degrees

-Ninette de Valois received Doctor of Music (DMus) degrees from the University of London in 1947, the University of Sheffield on 29 June 1955, Trinity College, Dublin in 1957 and Durham University in 1982.
+Ninette de Valois received Doctor of Music (DMus) degrees from the University of London in 1947, the University of Sheffield on 29 June 1955, Trinity College Dublin in 1957 and Durham University in 1982.

 She received DLitt from the University of Reading in 1951, the University of Oxford in 1955 and the University of Ulster in 1979.

 In 1958 she received an LLD from the University of Aberdeen and on 5 July 1975 Doctor of Letters from the University of Sussex.

+Ninette de Valois Festival of Dance

+The Ninette de Valois Festival of Dance has been held annually in de Valois' hometown of Blessington, Co.
+Wicklow since 2018.
+The festival was postponed due to the COVID-19 pandemic but resumed in 2022.
+A memorial bench to de Valois is situated outside St Mary's Church in Blessington.